Language

 1

-Type the dividend (the number you want to divide) in the first field and the divisor (the number you're dividing by) in the second field.
+Type the Dividend (the number being divided) in the first field and the Divisor (the number you are dividing by) in the second field.

 2